BrokenShell/Fortuna/docs/guide.md

 ```

 `ability_dice(rolls=4)` rolls four six-sided dice and sums the best three.
-Changing `rolls` changes the number rolled, not the number retained:
+The `rolls` argument sets how many dice are rolled; the highest three are
+summed:

 ```python
 standard_score = Fortuna.ability_dice(4)